Treating Breast Cancer in Syria

 War.
 Destruction.
 Displacement.

-This is the life that Fatima has come to know after eight years of conflict in Syria.
+This is the life that Fatima has come to know after ten years of conflict in Syria.
 Fatima is a displaced Syrian originally from northern Hama.
 Today, she lives in Idlib in northwest Syria.

 On top of the daily challenges Fatima faces living in Syria, she is also sick.
 Fatima has breast cancer.
 Displacement has exacerbated her struggles with the disease.
 Displaced Syrians face many immediate needs – like access to shelter, food, and basic services.
 Fatima faces the additional burden of trying to find the specialized care required for her condition.